toextendmylimits/LeetCode/000-binary-search.md

    </details>
 1. [33.
 Search in Rotated Sorted Array](https://leetcode.com/problems/search-in-rotated-sorted-array)
    If seperate the arary by mid, then at least one half is sorted, so binary search can be used if target is in the sorted half.
+   1. If left half is sorted, i.e. nums[left] <= nums[mid], then if target is within the left half,, then right = mid - 1 else left = mid + 1
+   1. Otherwise right half is sorted, i.e. nums[left] > nums[mid], then if target is within right half, then left = mid + 1 else right - mid - 1
    <details>

     ```python